 In order to resist an officer, the officer must be engaged in a legal duty.
 That means, if the officer is not conducting legitimate business, then you have no duty to comply with the officer's orders.

 Resisting an officer without violence may accompany other misdemeanor or felony charges, or it may exist as a charge on its own.

 Penalties can range from Pretrial Diversion (PTD) all the way up to jail time.

-I am a criminal defense attorney who practices in South Florida.
+I am a criminal defense attorney who practices in Miami-Dade County.
 I routinely deal with resisting without violence cases.